donishadsmith/neurocaps/paper/paper.md

 **neurocaps.exceptions**

-This module contains a custom exception - `BIDSQueryError`.
+This module contains custom exceptions, one of which is `BIDSQueryError`.
 Since NeuroCAPs utilizes PyBIDS [@Yarkoni2019], a Python package for querying BIDS-compliant directories, this exception was created to guide users and provide potential fixes when no subject IDs are detected in the specified BIDS directories.

 **neurocaps.extraction**